-The previous section describes the mobility management mechanisms defined in TRIM+, which are executed transparently to end-user applications running in the MN and the CN.
-If the MN is temporarily able to receive media from the old access network during the handover procedure, then the disruption of the media exchange can be minimized.
+In the presented mobility management procedures, if the MN is temporarily able to receive media from the old access network during the handover procedure, then the disruption of the media exchange can be minimized.
 Nonetheless, there are cases where maintaining the media exchange during a handover via the old network is simply not possible.
-As an example, consider the scenario where there is only one network interface available in a MN.
-In this case, the media path established with the MN must be temporarily disrupted if the MN initiates a handover to a new access network.
-It may also be common that, despite of having several interfaces in the MN, media exchange cannot be maintained in one of them due to an unexpected degradation of network conditions (e.g. loss of coverage), which trigger a handover to a new access network in that interface.
 In these cases, commonly encompassed under the denomination of hard handovers, packet loss due to MN mobility may significantly affect the performance offered to end-user applications.